Are Fried Green Tomatoes and Tomatillos Identical for Recipe Purposes?

 Typically, the sauce consists of a harmonious blend of mayonnaise, tangy buttermilk, a touch of horseradish for a subtle kick, and a medley of seasonings like garlic powder, paprika, and black pepper.

 The sauce not only enhances the tomato’s taste but also provides a cooling contrast to the heat of the frying process.
-This culinary marriage of textures and flavours creates an unforgettable experience that keeps diners returning for more.
+This culinary marriage of textures and flavors creates an unforgettable experience that keeps diners returning for more.

 Are Fried Green Tomatoes Just Not Ripe?